Fraxinus: Mythology and folklore

 In Greek mythology, the Meliae, their name meaning "ash trees", are nymphs associated with the ash, perhaps specifically of the manna ash (Fraxinus ornus), as dryads were nymphs associated with the oak.
 They appear in Hesiod's Theogony, which states that they were born when drops of Ouranos's blood fell on the earth (Gaia).
 In Norse mythology, a vast, evergreen ash tree Yggdrasil ("the steed (gallows) of Odin"), watered by three magical springs, serves as axis mundi, sustaining the nine worlds of the cosmos in its roots and branches.
 Askr, the first man in Norse myth, literally means 'ash'.
 In Slavic folklore, an ash stake could be used to kill a vampire.
 In the Old English Latin alphabet, Æ was the letter æsc, "ash tree".
 This transliterated the Anglo-Saxon futhorc rune ᚫ.

-The Welsh folk song Llwyn Onn, "The Ash Grove", sings in the English version by John Oxenford "The ash grove, how graceful, how plainly 'tis speaking; The lark through its branches is gazing on me".
+The Welsh folk song "Llwyn Onn", "The Ash Grove", sung in the English version by John Oxenford: "The ash grove, how graceful, how plainly 'tis speaking; The lark through its branches is gazing on me".